The Ultimate Baby Shower Checklist: Plan the Perfect Celebration - Baby Chick

 • If the expecting mama has registered somewhere for her baby registry items, ensure her registry information is included in the invitation.

-5–4 Weeks Before the Baby Shower: Finalize Food, Games, and Rentals
+5–4 Weeks Before the Baby Shower: Plan Food, Games, and Decorations

 Now’s the moment to dive into the fun stuff: food, favors, decorations, and games.